esm7/obsidian-vimrc-support/README.md

 ## Surround Text with `surround`

-The plugin defines a custom Ex command named `surround` to surround either your currently selected text in visual mode or the word your cursor is over with text.
+The plugin defines a custom Ex command named `surround` to surround either your currently selected text in visual mode or the word your cursor is over in normal mode with text.
 This is particularly useful for creating wikilinks in Obsidian `[[WikiLink]]`.

 The syntax follows `:surround [prefixText] [postfixText]`.